ivanmyzou/Synthetic-Dependence-Tests/README.md

 - **Download and Decompress Files** :

 - **Sample Generations** :

-This step may be skipped by downloading the two large compressed files under the link below: https://www.dropbox.com/sh/l4rkxkh5w1asury/AABbBT2n-ip3hKeCRiLep27Ga?dl=0 The two compressed files should be uncompressed in the same home directory which should create two new folders named `Train' and `Test'
+This step may be skipped by downloading the two large compressed files under the link below: https://www.dropbox.com/sh/l4rkxkh5w1asury/AABbBT2n-ip3hKeCRiLep27Ga?dl=0 The two compressed files should be uncompressed in the same home directory which should create two new folders named 'Train' and 'Test'

 ## Tutorial for Testing with New Dependence Structures: